 - identify a trustor who intends to create a trust;

-- name the Designated Beneficiary as the only person intended to be the beneficiary;
+- name the beneficiary as the only person intended to be the beneficiary;

-- appoint one person as trustee authorized to manage the trust property (no co-trustees but successor trustees allowed);
+- appoint one person as trustee authorized to manage the trust property (no co-trustees are allowed but successor trustees are allowed);

-- have the Designated Beneficiary’s Texas ABLE Program Account as the sole trust property;
+- have the beneficiary’s Texas ABLE account as the sole trust property;

-- not authorize or grant the trustee gifting authority or any beneficial interest in the Designated Beneficiary’s Texas ABLE Account and
+- not authorize or grant the trustee gifting authority or any beneficial interest in the beneficiary’s Texas ABLE account and

 - be signed by trustee and trustor.

 NOTE: A trust agreement executed in another state must comply with the laws of that state.

 Conservator: a valid court order or other documentation establishing a conservatorship for the beneficiary.

 Legal Guardian: a valid court order or other documentation establishing legal guardianship of person or estate.

 Sibling: birth certificates or adoption orders for both the beneficiary and the sibling.